 More data types supported for online indexing

 Online indexing is, no doubt, a great feature for databases that require non-stop uptime, because you can rebuild or add an index without locking a table.
 However, there are many data types not supported by the online indexing feature.
+SQL Server 2012 increases the number of data types that can be indexed online, allowing you to use this feature on tables you couldn't before.
+The new permitted data types are varchar(max), nvarchar(max) and XML.

 While this is great addition, I am sure many SQL Server users would've preferred Microsoft to instead make the online indexing features available in the Standard Edition, as they did with backup compression between SQL Server 2008 and SQL Server 2008 R2.
 Unfortunately, that didn't happen and online indexing remains available only in the Enterprise Edition.